opensrp/opensrp-client-growth-monitoring/README.md

 The app has the following features:

 1. It enables one to record the current or past weight
-2. It enables one to edit a weight record
+2. It enables one to edit a patient's weight record
-3. It enables one to view patient weight over time on a graph
+3. It enables one to view the patient's weight over time on a graph
 4. It enables one to view the **z-score**
-5. It enables one to determine a patients weight status from the z-score
+5. It enables one to determine a patient's weight status from the z-score

 # Z-Score